chrisprimeomega/OmegaFinder_robot_att/README.md

 _Why Excel?_ because the data from the Final tab will be used later in the David vs Goliath project, including creating a dashboard in Tableau.
 And with such a relatively small amount of data, this format will be easiest for me to use.

-6. 👨‍💻 TA stage that no longer concerns the robot.
+6. 👨‍💻 Stage that no longer concerns the robot.
 The next day, I look through the selected projects again and finally decide which ones to keep

 ### Next Full Use
 1. Stage 1